-At a short distance from the cantonal boundary and the historic Tremola road, 5 wind turbines came onstream in 2021 with a rated capacity of 11.75 MW.
-The St.Gotthard wind farm is perfectly aligned with the Federal Government's 2050 energy strategy, and, respectively, the framework set out in the Cantonal Energy Plan.
+toric Tremola road, 5 wind turbines came onstream in 2021 with a rated capacity of 11.75 MW.
+The St.Gotthard wind the Cantonal Energy Plan.
 The project will make a significant contribution to using local resources for electricity production and for covering electricity needs using local renewable resources.